Chamanzar/WAVEFRONT/README.md

 # WAVEFRONT
-Noninvasive, automated and reliable detection of spreading depolarizations in the brain
+Noninvasive and reliable automated detection of spreading depolarization in severe traumatic brain injury using scalp EEG

 ## Versioning